kongware/scriptum/README.md

 The caret symbol at the beginning of the annotation denotes the higher-rank part of the type.
 I intentionally obfuscated the annotation to draw the attention to the type variable names.
 Even though `a` in the first and the second parameter seem to be the same, both are distinct type variables.
 The instantiation of the first variable with a specific type does not affect the second one and vice versa.

-Higher-rank types are astonishingly limiting, because they enforce the provision of fully polymorphic functions that behave uniformly for every type instance:
+Higher-rank types are astonishingly limiting, because they impose on the caller to supply a fully polymorphic function, which behaves uniformly for every type instance:

 ```javascript
 const length = fun(o => o.length, "{length: Number | r} => Number");
 foo(length); // type error
 ```

-`length` does not behave uniformly for every type instance.
+`length` breaches this contract, becuse it does not behave uniformly for every type instance.
 As a matter of fact it only behaves as intended for values of type `{length: Number | r}`.
-If we can only pass fully polymorphic functions to a higher-rank type than we are quite limited in what we are able to do, because we know absolutely nothing about their types and what values they are inhabited with.
+If we can only pass fully polymorphic functions to a higher-rank type than these functions are quite limited in what they are able to do, because they know absolutely nothing about their arguments and what values they possibly might contain.

-You might wonder what this limitation is good for.
-It actually makes higher-rank types quite expressive, as you will see in the next sections.
+Surprisingly this very limitation turns out to be very helpful to express a couple of fundamental functional idioms as you will see in the following setions.

 ### Algebraic Data types

-Algebraic data types are crucial to scriptum and are therefore dealt with in their own major section of this introduction.
-I provide a brief preview at this point, since they rely on higher-rank types.
-With ADTs you can define a type that acts like `null` in imperative languages, for instance:
+Algebraic data types are a means to construct complex, composite data types that go beyond hierarchic product types.
+Since ADTs are covered in their own major section here is only a brief preview to demonstrate the expressivness of higher-rank types.
+The following ADT encodes a type that acts similar to `null` in imperative languages, only more reliable:

 ```javascript
 const Option = type("(^r. r => (a => r) => r) => Option<a>");